 Foreign countries have also sent funding and aid, as well as search and rescue teams, while UN agencies and international NGOs are distributing supplies to survivors.
 The UN has released $10 million to Libya from its Central Emergency Relief Fund, and has appealed for $71.4 million to help 250,000 people over the next three months.

 While help has come from both Libyans and abroad, affected communities say they still need more.
-“Everyone is still in shock,” said Najib ElTarhuni, a doctor at Benghazi Medical Center, the biggest hospital in the east of the country.
+“Everyone is still in shock,” said a doctor in Benghazi.
 “We still haven’t had time to process our emotions.”

 The doctor told The New Humanitarian that people who wanted to help were being proactive, coming to the hospital and offering housing or whatever else they have, but more was needed.